Percutaneous Transcatheter Treatment of Deep Vein Thrombosis (DVT)

 Reaction to anesthesia

-Clot may break off and travel to the lungs (pulmonary embolism) causing breathing
+Clot breaking off and travelling to the lungs (pulmonary embolism), causing breathing

 problems or death